Christophers27/Noire-Worldbuilding/Levels/Level 1.md

 ---

 - The enemy is a shadow-type enemy, unable to be damaged by the umbrella.
-A light-based weapon is required to defeat it.
+The Lantern is required to defeat it.
 - The player might be able to explore a small part of the cave, but they cannot see in the darkness.
   - Some light source is needed to see in the cave.
 - The cave is an optional side area, filled with lore and items.
 Nearly impossible to explore without a light source, it is encouraged the player does not enter upon first encounter.